ChrisCherng/heritage-housing/README.md

 * pipeline performance metrics.

 ## Unfixed Bugs
-Currently, the Twemoji of a house used as the streamlit favicon is not showing in the live (deployed) version of the dashboard, but is showing when running locally.
-This does not have any impact on the functionality of the dashboard, or the completion of the business requirements.
-The issue will be resolved in future versions.

-No other unfixed bugs have been identified.
+No unfixed bugs have currently been identified.

 ## Deployment